oracle-livelabs/security/database/advanced/avdf-restructured/assess-discover.md

     **Note**: Pluggable databases **employees_search** and **customer_orders** contain a high concentration of sensitive data; therefore, we should prioritize implementing strong access controls to secure and govern access.

 ## Task 3: Review your security policy landscape
+The unified security policy console provides a centralized interface to define, manage, and enforce policies across the entire fleet.
+This streamlined console helps ensure consistent protection across the fleet and enables to identify potential gaps in policy enforcement.

 ### Step 1: Assess the unified security policy  console